Rijeka Airport: Terminal

 Rijeka airport has a single terminal building which dates back to its original opening in 1970.
 Over the decades minor upgrades have been made.
-Terminal has seven gates, one domestic and six international.
-None of the gates have jet bridges and boarding is done by people walking from the terminal directly to the aircraft.
+The terminal has seven gates: one domestic and six international.
+None of the gates have jet bridges and boarding is by walking from the terminal to the aircraft.
 The arrivals hall features a single baggage belt.
-On the upper floor there is a small duty free in the international area, mostly featuring local produced merchandise, as well as a café bar.
-Another bar with a limited selection of snacks is located on before in the entrance hall.
-Domestic departures have no facilities after security check.
-Several car rental agencies maintain their offices during the summer season.
+On the upper floor there is a small duty free shop in the international area, mostly featuring local products, as well as a café bar.
+Another bar with a limited selection of snacks is located in the entrance hall.
+Domestic departures have no facilities after the security checkpoint.
+Several car rental agencies maintain offices during the summer season.

 Runway

 The airport has a single runway, approximately 2500 m long and 45 m wide.
 There are no taxiways.
 Consequently, aircraft have to turn at the end of the runway and taxi back along the runway to approach the terminal.
 Runway 14 has CAT I ILS landing aids installed.